 THE SOFTER SIDE OF “WELCOME”

-Colorful and boldly overflowing containers are a dramatic eye-catcher and can be the basis of your design.
+Colorful and boldly overflowing containers are dramatic eye-catchers and can be the basis of your design.
 For the strongest impact, however, it is important to move the eye to the vertical dimension.
 To get the biggest bang for your buck, choose colors, plant materials, and motifs that with minor tweaks can gracefully transition seasons.
-Matching or coordinating flowers and foliage with an accent paint color for your front door or entry is an especially striking “hello.”
-Seating near the front door, kept clean and comfortable, is always welcoming, even if it’s rarely used.
+Matching or coordinating flowers and foliage with an accent paint color for your front door or entry is an especially striking visual “hello.”
+Even if rarely used, seating near the front door, kept clean and comfortable, is always welcoming.
 A welcome mat may display a distinctive design or seasonal greeting, and is always functional.

 No related posts.